creativenest-sa/showcase/README.md

 This is a **Nearest Centroid Classifier** — each mood is pinned at a point on the plane, the user's answers produce a coordinate, and the closest pin wins.
 No training data, no learning phases, no special cases.
 Just geometry.

+Because the algorithm is purely spatial, additional dimensions can be added (e.g. a third axis for clarity or sleep quality).
+Each new dimension requires answer votes and mood pin coordinates for that axis — the distance calculation gains one more term.
+The mood map and answer map are the only files affected.

 ---

 ## The idea in one sentence